jmyzk/ss-webhook/README.md

 # ss-webhook

-This ww-webhook is a code of family of codes that handle smartsheet webhook.
+This ss-webhook is a code of family of codes that handle smartsheet webhook.
 The family of codes are:

 1 ss-create-webhook: create webhook